 Human | 3 * 10 9 | 5 * 10 -7 | 3 * 10 5# |

-* Base pairs in haploid genome.
+* Base pairs in haploid genome. # For single-copy genes.

 Primers

+PCR primers are specific short strings of single-stranded DNA (ssDNA), known as oligodeoxyribonucleotides or oligomers.
 These primers flank opposite strands on either end of the target DNA.
 The design of these primers is very important and it is the composition, sequence match with the template and the concentration of primers that play an important role in the outcome of a PCR assay.

 Primer concentration